Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Introduction

-Although AA often exhibits superior numerical performance in speeding up fixed-point computations with countless applications, such as reinforcement learning \cite{WCHZZQ23}, numerical methods for PDE \cite{SRX19} and seismic inversion \cite{Yang21}, it is known to only converge locally in theory \cite{TK15,MJ20}.
-The convergence analysis of most, if not all, existing methods requires additional assumptions.
-More recent result in Bian and Chen \cite{BC22} proved that AA for $m=1$ is q-linear convergent with a smaller q-factor than existing q-factors for the composite max fixed-point problem, where functions are Lipschitz continuously differentiable.
+Although AA often exhibits superior numerical performance in speeding up fixed-point computations with countless applications, such as reinforcement learning \cite{WCHZZQ23}, numerical methods for PDE \cite{SRX19} and seismic inversion \cite{Yang21}, it is known to only converge locally in theory \cite{MJ20,TK15}.
+The convergence analysis of most, if not all, existing methods require the involved function is continuously differentiable \cite{SRX19,TK15,WN11}.
+New results in Bian and Chen \cite{BC22} proved that AA for $m=1$ is Q-linear convergent with a smaller Q-factor than existing Q-factors for a class of nonsmooth fixed-point problem.
+Moreover, they proposed a modified AA for the nonsmooth fixed-point problem based on the smoothing approximation, and proved that it owns the same R-linear convergence rate as the classical AA for continuously differentiable case.
+More recent results in Garner et al. \cite{GLZ23} proved that AA improves the R-linear convergence factor over fixed-point iteration when the operator is linear and symmetric or is nonlinear but has a symmetric Jacobian at the solution.
 Rebholz and Xiao \cite{RX23} investigated the effect of AA on superlinear and sublinear convergence of various fixed-point iteration, with the operator satisfying certain properties.
-Garner et al. \cite{GLZ23} proved that AA improves the root-linear convergence factor over fixed-point iteration when the operator is linear and symmetric or is nonlinear but has a symmetric Jacobian at the solution.

 The efficient procedure of AA in solving wide applications further motivates us to investigate this technique to DFPM for solving problem \eqref{P}.
 Our main goal in this paper is hence to provide a globally convergent AA of general DFPM without any further assumptions other than monotonicity.
-Clearly, the work is an extension of recent inertial DFPM in \cite{IKRPA22,WSLZ23,MJJYH23} due to utilizing more information than just last two iterates.
+Clearly, the work is an extension of recent inertial DFPM in \cite{IKRPA22,MJJYH23,WSLZ23} due to utilizing more information than just last two iterates.
 The main contributions of this paper are outlined below:

 $\bullet$ An accelerated version of DFPM combined with AA (AA-DFPM) is proposed to solve convex-constrained monotone nonlinear equations.
-Fully exploiting the optimization problem structure, several modifications are considered to the acceleration algorithm.
+Fully exploiting the optimization problem structure, several modifications are added to the acceleration algorithm.
 To the best of our knowledge, this is the first application of AA in DFPM.

 $\bullet$ A self-contained proof for the global convergence of AA-DFPM is given with no additional assumptions apart from monotonicity on the nonlinear mapping.
 We further discuss the convergence rate under some standard assumptions.